 The class will conclude with a group final project using real data.
 The purpose of the class presentations will be for students to present preliminary work leading up to the final project.
 Examples of topics for such presentations are: describe the data, describe steps taken to clean the data, preliminary efforts to analyze the data using techniques taught in lectures.

-Laptop with working installation of R
+Laptop with working installation of R.

-Jerome Friedman Trevor Hastie Robert Tibshirani (2009).
+Jerome Friedman, Trevor Hastie, Robert Tibshirani (2009).
 The Elements of Statistical Learning: Data Mining, Inference, and Prediction.
-Springer.
+Springer

-Both books are freely available electronically
+The two first books are freely available electronically.

 - ECTS Credits